lseelenbinder/armsim/JOURNAL.md

 2. Build Instructions (Total time: 11 hours)
   - Notes:
     - This process was not very difficult (though some instructions proved difficult to get just right).
-    - I found comparison of the trace's output with expected to be a very good way to test, at least initally.
+    - I found comparison of the trace's output with expected to be a very good way to test, at least initially.
     - The sheer amount of information required when programming an instruction is very laborious.
       I can't imagine those that program instruction sets with real hardware.

+## Simulator II (Total Time: 16 hours)
+1. Add CMP and Branch instructions (Time: 3 hours)
+  - Notes:
+    - The CMP instruction was simple to implement.
+    - The B, BL, and BX instructions proved a bit more difficult to implement.
+      To parse the instructions was rather difficult, I needed to do some bit-shifting and hacking to get the signed valued of 20-bits to correctly add to the PC.
+Also, I waffled for a while on whether the BX instruction should be of class BranchInstruction or DataInstruction.
+I ended up going with BranchInstruction.
+    - Like most of this project, the work itself was not very difficult, just time-consuming.
+2. Implement System Modes, Interrupts, and Memory-Mapped I/O (Time: 13 hours)
+  - Notes:
+    - This was a very difficult portion of the project.
+The minutiae lends itself to many hidden problems and long hours debugging.
+I was able to setup most of the framework for the whole system rather easily, but I spent a long time debugging it and making sure everything functioned properly.
+I spent 3 hours debugging a problem caused by two lines of code.